ciscops/iot-application-server/README.md

 ![alt text](images/mqtt-out.PNG "MQTT Subscribe Flow")

-3. Configure your MQTT nodes by making sure that they have the ```same topic``` and are on the ```same server``` ..a) If you set up a username and password, make sure you enter that information into the security tab when you edit the MQTT server
+3. Configure your MQTT nodes by making sure that they have the ```same topic``` and are on the ```same server```
+    a) If you set up a username and password, make sure you enter that information into the security tab when you edit the MQTT server

 4. You should be able to see the timestamp in your debug window if you press on the inject node